 7. Managerial Training

-Often, depending on the size of your business, it’s difficult for senior management to stay aware of the problems on the ground.
+Often, depending on the size of your business, it’s difficult for senior management to remain aware of the problems on the ground.
 This is where line managers and intermediary managers become essential.
 Part of their value comes from being able to report on highlighted issues, but they can also have a direct impact on employee engagement.
 With an effective manager, staff are much more likely to enjoy their time at work, boosting their engagement.
-To this end, training your middle managers in leadership is a brilliant engagement strategy that regularly sees results.
+Therefore, training your middle managers in leadership is a brilliant engagement strategy that regularly sees results.

 8. Company Mission and Impact

 Employees need to feel like they are part of a good cause.
-If staff are unaware of the company mission or not aligned with its core beliefs, then they will feel like they aren’t achieving or doing good things at work.
+If staff are unaware of the company mission or not aligned with its core beliefs, then they will feel like they are underachieving or not delivering good things through their work.
 Getting everyone onto the same page is a big part of improving employee engagement and takes more than just a simple company meeting.
-Consistently highlighting the goals and successes of the company must be done to keep employees in the loop.
+Consistently highlighting the shared goals and successes of the company must be done to keep all employees up to date.

 9. Company Values and Exemplification

-Company values define the culture of a business and in turn, the culture has a drastic impact on overall engagement so ensuring that your company values match your desired culture is incredibly important.
+Company values define the culture of a business and in turn, the culture has a drastic impact on overall engagement.
+Ensuring that your company values match your desired culture is incredibly important.
 Building on this, senior managers and leaders throughout the company should be an example to follow for other staff.
-If employees see a senior manager breaking rules or not staying in-line with company values, then they will lose respect for the values as a whole, resulting in lower engagement.
+If employees see a senior manager breaking firm-wide commitments or undermining company values in the way they work, then they too will lose respect for the values, resulting in lower engagement.

 We are offering a free consultation to anyone that needs help with their employee engagement strategy